eduardohurtado/blockchain-node-backend/README.md

 ## Test the Blockchain Node API yourself

-To test the Blockchain Node API functionality, please go to the project's path `blockchain-node-backend\api\src\tests` and execute the following script `node tests.mjs` and you should see a just generated Blockchain in the command prompt.
+To test the Blockchain Node API functionality, please execute the following script `npm run test` and you should see a just generated Blockchain in the command prompt.

 ## Available Scripts